pdf-raku/PDF-Content-raku/docs/PDF/Content/Ops.md

 return current point

-This method returns the x,y position of current point in a path context, or an empty list otherwise
+This method returns the x,y position of current point in a path context, or an undefined list otherwise.

 ### multi method op